Advice

 Sales Tax on Private Car Sales

 Who pays sales tax when selling a car privately?
 The person buying the vehicle.
-The buyer is responsible for applicable sales tax during a private car sale transaction.
+The buyer is responsible for applicable sales tax on a private car sale.
 It’s typically collected when the vehicle is registered.
 Consult your tax laws or seek counsel from a tax professional if you need clarification on how this applies to your unique situation.

 Get It in Writing